Bully (PlayStation 2)

 Only buildings with a role in the game have collision for their rooftop, and yet there are buildings in Blue Skies with it, even though they aren't reachable and don't play any role in the story.

 Some items spawn on these buildings during Busting In Part II.

 There is collision on top of the Wonder Meats building.
 It's pretty basic and doesn't seem to match the shape of the actual building.

 There is some collision all over the Spazz Industries building.
 The player can't explore most of it due to a wall blocking the way.

 During Revenge on Mr. Burton, the player was originally meant to obtain bolt cutters from here, but they were moved to Bullworth Town.

 Chemical Plant early entrance

-The early entrance for the chemical plant can still be seen, but it's impossible to reach without modding.
+The early entrance for the chemical plant can still be seen, but is impossible to reach without modding.